Agent Deployment in Special Environments

 #1.1 MACVlan

-When K8s uses the macvlan CNI, only a single virtual network card shared by all PODs can be seen under rootns.
-In this case, additional configuration of the deepflow-agent is required:
+When K8s uses macvlan CNI, only a single virtual NIC shared by all Pods can be seen in rootns.
+In this case, additional configuration is required for deepflow-agent:

 1. Create agent-group and agent-group-config: